elghabouchi/blockchain-abstractions-study/README.md

 * Smart contract interaction
 * Decentralized file storage using IPFS

-In this repository, the project is presented from a broader academic perspective: the tourism use case is treated as an application scenario for studying distributed ledger abstractions and blockchain architecture trade-offs.
+In this repository, the tourism use case is treated as an application scenario for studying distributed ledger abstractions, blockchain architecture trade-offs, and smart contract interaction models.

 ## Current Roadmap